AIDELabAZ/LSMS-ISA_data_handbook/README.md

 * set $pack to 0 to skip package installation global			pack		1

+* set $document to 0 to skip building handbook global			document	0
 ```

 This will ensure Stata creates the necessary folders and installs all necessary user written Stata packages.
 Next, ensure that the global `project` is set to the location in which you installed the git repository.
 If you installed the repo in git's default location, this simply requires changing `{username}` to your computer's username.